8 Signs Your Dog Could Have Dementia

 Your dog doesn’t seem to be able to focus anymore

 Even though dementia in a dog can’t be officially diagnosed, certain signs can indicate your dog might be suffering from this condition that causes a decline in cognitive function.
 The best way to tell?
 Watch your dog’s behavior.
 “Specific behavioral alterations can indicate your dog may have dementia,” says Ashley Rossman, DVM, a veterinarian at the Glen Oak Dog & Cat Hospital in Glenview, Illinois.
 Aimless wandering or pacing and staring into space are two of the biggies.
+If your dog isn’t acting right, these are signs your dog might have cancer.

 Your dog doesn’t want to interact as much